 Help support quality health care for people in need.Donate Now

 Good medicine and good health for many more people

 In El Salvador, where 1 out of 5 sick people can't afford the medication they need to get well, the Clínica Integral de Atención Familiar in Santiago de María provides quality health care, medications, and outreach services to thousands of underserved families.
 Since its founding by Americares in 2003, the Clinic has provided diagnostic services and treatment for a range of conditions, from acute illness, to chronic and communicable diseases – often working on the front lines of disease outbreaks such as Zika.
 It operates using the basic precepts of primary health care: Promotion, Prevention, Healing and Rehabilitation.

-Today, as a full-service clinic for all ages, it treats an average of about 4,000 individual patients each month.
+Today, as a full-service clinic for all ages, it serves about 60,000 patients.

 The Americares Family Clinic is staffed by a dedicated group of local doctors, dentists, a psychologist, registered nurses and licensed technicians who provide a number of comprehensive Health Care Services, including: